vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

 * Base64 URL [Refer Here](https://www.base64decode.org/)

 * Secrets can specify the data and/or the stringData field. reason is:
-   * in the secret `Data` specifying should be encoded before specifying it.
+   * in the secret `Data` specifying should be encoded base 64 before specifying it.
    * in the `stingdData` not required to encode since by default it will encode for us, but problem is we have to specify the data as it is, even all the credentials so if someone looks our yml file they will come to know all credentials.

 #### Example Secrets:
-* Lets create configmap with pod:
+* Lets create secret with pod:
 * Example of Environmental Variable:

 * [Refer Here](https://github.com/AjayKumarRamesh/QT-DevOps-AzureCloud-Trainings-Ajay/tree/master/Kubernetes/Examples_Yaml/Secrets) for pod and secrets manifest/yml file